MarcoL-Forge/hcl-forge/PACKAGES.md

   - describes a targeted attribute replacement using either a selector or the legacy block fields
 - `ReplaceAttributeValue`
   - parses the document with `hclwrite.ParseConfig`
-  - resolves a target body from a top-level attribute, top-level block, or nested block selector
+  - resolves a target body from a top-level attribute, a top-level block, or a nested block selector
+  - supports selector-based targeting and legacy block-type targeting in the same API
-  - replaces or sets an attribute value
+  - replaces or sets an attribute value with either a cty scalar or raw HCL tokens
   - returns a new `Document` with the updated bytes

 Supported value types: